 Makes 2 cups fluffy and flavorful cooked rice

-Basmati rice: 1 cup (8oz) of raw rice
+Basmati rice: 1 cup (8oz) of raw rice (or 2 cups when doubling recipe).

 Cashew nuts: 6-7 (raw), optional